MirageNet/Mirage/doc/docs/guides/sync/sync-list.md

 Add a field of type [SyncList](/docs/reference/Mirage.Collections/SyncList-1) on any [NetworkIdentity](/docs/reference/Mirage/NetworkIdentity) where `T` can be any supported Mirage type and initialize it.

 :::caution IMPORTANT
-You need to initialize the SyncList immediately after definition in order for them to work.
+You need to initialize the SyncList immediately after the definition for them to work.
 You can mark them as `readonly` to enforce proper usage.
 :::

 ### Basic example